CIBC Prime Rate

 How Did CIBC's Prime Rate Change Affect Your Mortgage?

 CIBC variable-rate borrowers will be immediately impacted by any change in the CIBC prime rate.
-The latest 0.25% increase in CIBC’s prime rate meant that interest rates will be going up for borrowers with a variable mortgage rate.
-Just how much would CIBC’s latest prime rate change cost you?
+The latest 0.5% decrease in CIBC’s prime rate meant that interest rates will be going down for borrowers with a variable mortgage rate.
+Just how much would CIBC’s latest prime rate change save you?

 Enter your mortgage balance below to see how CIBC’s latest prime rate change would affect your mortgage.